-CALL TO REV We, the undersigned members and adherents of the congregation/s a in connection with the Presbyterian Church o Victoria, seeking the promotion of the glory of God and the good of the church being also without a pastor, are well assured of the ministerial abilities, godly character, learning and spiritual wisdom of you, and we are also convinced of your suitability to our present circumstances.
-We have agreed to invite and call you to undertake the office of pastor among us for the promotion of the Christian gospel in our district and for our spiritual welfare On your acceptance of this call we promise you all due respect, encouragement, and obedience in the Lord, and promise to contribute appropriately to your support as God may prosper us.
+CALL TO REV We, the undersigned members and adherents of the congregation/s at in connection with the Presbyterian Church of Victoria, seeking the promotion of the glory of God and the good of the church :h, being also without a pastor, are well assured of the ministerial abilities, god ylk character, learning and spiritual wisdom of you, a nd we are also convinced of your suitability to our present circumstances.
+We have agreed to invite and call you to undertake the office of pastor among us for the promotion of the Christian gospel in our district and for our spiritual welfa re.
+On your acceptance of this call we promise you all due respect, encouragement, a nd obedience in the Lord, and promise to contribute appropriately to your support as God may prosper us.
 In witness of this we have signed this call, as duly attested by: (witnesses to signatures attached at the time of the congregational meeting) (Normally, the interim moderator and session clerk)